 Training the Obese Beginner: Part 2

-As usual, my goal of finishing in two parts was unrealistic, this will have to finish up on Thursday in Part 3 when I”ll put it all together and talk about practical implications/applicational stuff.
-For now I want to look at a few more physiological issues including increased muscle mass in the obese, a brief look at metabolic rate (mainly a myth-buster thing) and then finally at some of the realities of exercise.
+Continuing from that point, today I want to look at a few more physiological issues including increased muscle mass in the obese, a brief look at metabolic rate (mainly a myth-buster thing) and then finally at some of the realities of exercise in this population.

 Increased Muscle Mass

 One of the consequences of becoming obese, surprisingly enough, is that a portion of the total weight gained is lean body mass (LBM).
 On average, of the total weight gained, LBM may make up about 25% of the total.
 So if someone puts on 100 pounds of weight, and this is without training mind you, as much as 25 pounds of it could be expected to be LBM.
-I’d note that this process is not unlimited, even the very obese seem to hit an upper limit of LBM; above that point further weight gain is almost pure fat.
+I’d note that this process is not unlimited, even the very obese seem to hit an upper limit of LBM (which is very similar to that seen in natural lifters); above that point further weight gain is almost pure fat.

 In any case, I’d also mention a portion of this LBM is actual skeletal muscle.
 Ever notice the leg and calf size on bigger folks?
-Huge with the strength levels to match.
+They are typically huge with the strength levels to match.
 Think of becoming obese in the long-term as the ultimate in progressive overload, the increasing body weight acts as an overload for lower body muscles and they hypertrophy in response.

 But not all of it is actual muscle tissue, some of it is what researchers are now calling inessential LBM.
 Basically it’s increased connective tissue, glycogen, water, etc. that is gained as body weight increases.
-It’s also usually accepted among obesity researchers that, because of this gain, up to 25% of the total weight lost can come from LBM.
+It’s also usually accepted among obesity researchers that, because of this gain in LBM that accompanies becoming obese, up to 25% of the total weight lost can come from LBM without any detriment (and yes this does go against the general belief that ANY LBM loss on a diet is a negative).

-That is, unlike in the situation with leaner individuals, where LBM loss is a problem that needs to be dealt with/stopped in its tracks (since the majority of that LBM is skeletal muscle), loss of LBM in the extremely obese is less of an issue.
-Quite in fact, to achieve a ‘normal’ body weight (whatever exactly that means), loss of some of the ‘extra’ LBM may be necessary.
+That is, unlike in the situation with leaner individuals, where LBM loss is a problem that needs to be dealt with/stopped in its tracks (since the majority of the LBM being lost is skeletal muscle), loss of LBM in the extremely obese is less of an issue.
+Quite in fact, to achieve a “normal” body weight (whatever exactly that means), loss of some of the “extra” LBM may be necessary.

-Basically, what’s being lost is what was gained in becoming obese in the first place so it doesn’t matter in the big scheme.
-Not all agree, some differentiate losses of inessential LBM (glycogen, water, minerals, connective tissue) and essential LBM (muscle mass, etc.).
+Basically, what’s being lost on the way down is what was gained in becoming obese in the first place so it doesn’t matter in the big scheme.
+Not all agree, of course, some differentiate losses of inessential LBM (glycogen, water, minerals, connective tissue) and essential LBM (muscle mass, etc.).
 The first can be lost without concern, the second maybe not so much.

 So why am I bringing this up other than to show off my incredible knowledge of useless physiological minutiae?
 Here’s why: In training the obese beginner, individuals with a proximity bias for the weight room often put a lot of their energy into having the obese lift weights.
 They figure that’s what should be done in the gym, and that’s what they like to do, so that’s what all their clients do.
 And it tends to be a real waste of time and energy beyond a certain point.

-Which segues into the misguided notion that increasing muscle mass will automatically lower body fat percentage, which I took apart in Reducing Body Fat Percentage by Gaining Muscle – Q&A. Losing fat always has a much larger impact in this regard as the math clearly shows.
-Gaining five pounds of muscle has a negligible impact on body fat percentage (and health parameters in the obese) compared to losing five pound of fat; and the second can be accomplished in a fraction of the time (weeks for the fat loss versus months for the muscle gain).
+This segues into the misguided notion that increasing muscle mass will automatically lower body fat percentage, which I took apart in Reducing Body Fat Percentage by Gaining Muscle – Q&A. Losing fat always has a much larger impact in this regard as the math clearly shows.
+Gaining five pounds of muscle has a negligible impact on body fat percentage (and health parameters in the obese) compared to losing five-pounds of fat; and the second can be accomplished in a fraction of the time (weeks for the fat loss versus months for the muscle gain).
+Under some extreme conditions, a very obese person can lose five pounds of fat in a single week; the same muscle gain takes much, much longer.

-Which isn’t to say that weight training isn’t important or useful for other reasons (which I’ll cover in part 3).
-My point is that spending an inordinate amount of time on weight training with the obese beginner is simply a misdirected effort.
+Which isn’t to say that weight training isn’t important or useful for other reasons (which I’ll cover in part 3) when training the obese beginner; that’s not what I’m saying here.
+Rather my point is that spending an inordinate amount of time on weight training with the obese beginner is simply a misdirected effort.
 It’s time spent that is unlikely to massively impact on the outcome but will take time away from other, relatively more important activities.
 Should you do some?
 Yes, absolutely.
 Should you do tons?
 Generally not.

 While this doesn’t really have a huge practical impact, I want to mention it today since I brought up metabolic rate above.
 There is a long-held belief that the obese suffer from a low metabolic rate, this idea has been maintained for decades now.
 Now, I would mention, and readers who want more detail should read Metabolic Rate Overview, that there are four different components to metabolic rate and the one I’m talking mainly about right now is resting metabolic rate (RMR).